-Moderate evidence supports MRI as the advanced imaging modality of choice for diagnosis of presumed hip fracture not apparent on initial radiographs.19 For suspected hip fracture, MR imaging is the imaging study of choice when there is doubt regarding the diagnosis.
-If MR is not available or not feasible, a radioisotope bone scan or repeat plain radiographs (after a delay of 24-48 hours) should be performed.20
+Moderate evidence supports MRI as the advanced imaging modality of choice for diagnosis of presumed hip fracture not apparent on initial radiographs.
+For suspected hip fracture, MR imaging is the imaging study of choice when there is doubt regarding the diagnosis.
+If MR is not available or not feasible, a radioisotope bone scan or repeat plain radiographs (after a delay of 24-48 hours) should be performed.
+On the performed of 24-48 hours are repeated imaging modality of choice for diagnosis of presumed hip fracture not apparent on initial radiographs.

 A 2016 systematic review of imaging modalities in lower extremity stress fractures found greater sensitivity for MRI (68%-99%) than CT (32%-38%) and comparable but wide-ranging specificities (4%-97% for MRI, 88%-98% for CT).
-In assessing the data, the authors conclude that "MRI was identified as the most sensitive and specific imaging test for diagnosing stress fractures of the lower extremity."13 Highlighting the superior sensitivity of MRI, a recent retrospective study of 44 patients found that MRI changed management in up to 61% of cases following inconclusive radiographs and CT.21
+In assessing the data, the authors conclude that "MRI was identified as the most sensitive and specific imaging test for diagnosing stress fractures of the lower extremity."
+Highlighting the superior sensitivity of MRI, a recent retrospective study of 44 patients found that MRI changed management in up to 61% of cases following inconclusive radiographs and CT.